 Who says fidgeting is bad?
-For many kids with autism, sensory or listening challenges, fiddling with a toy can help them keep calm, focused and attentive.
+For many kids with autism, sensory disorders, listening challenges or other special needs fiddling with a toy can help them keep calm, focused and attentive.
 Koosh balls are cool for wee ones, but how about teens?

 This patented product won’t give away its secret purpose at first glance.
 However, fidgeters will recognize the hidden potential that the Kineckt Gear Ring has for fingers.
 The micro-precision gears work in unison when the outer bands are turned, providing instant relief for restlessness.
 Available at Kinekt Design online for about $165.

 This little pediatric hand exerciser does double duty as a fidget and a hand strengthener.
 The ergonomic design and soft exterior make it easy and appealing to use.
 Kids won’t know they’re improving fine motor skills – they’ll just be happy to keep those hands in motion.
-Find it on Amazon for about $30.
+Find it on Amazon for about $25.

 This toy is small enough to carry in your pocket and features 11 decompression features including a glider, a toggle switch, buttons and more to relieve anxiety and tension.
 It retails on Amazon for just $10.

 This fidget toy not only keeps busy hands occupied and bust brains calm – it also doubles as a puzzle and movable sculpture.
 They come in all kids of colors and styles at most toy retailers and big-name stores like Walmart and Target for $5.99-$99.99.

 The Fidget Cube has six sides, each with something to flip, glide, click, spin or roll, in order to help kids focus.
 It retails for about $13 and comes in an array of colors including blue on white, pink on white, black on black and others.